gintonicai/documentation/mvp/distillery-subchain-guide/joining-the-network.md

 ---
 description: >-
-  Detailed guide on connecting your node to the gintonic Distillery network.
+  Detailed guide on connecting your node to the gintonic distillery network.
   Understand peer IDs, addresses, and how to verify your connection.
 ---